Catching up with Elva

 Helping out at home helps Elva feel validated.
 “Use your memories to give value to your life…perhaps add little notes or stories through your photo albums.”

-Elva is grateful for many things and one thing she is especially grateful for is her daughter and how she comes and cleans all the door knobs and checks on her.
+Elva is grateful for many things.
+One thing she is especially grateful for is her daughter and how she comes and cleans all the door knobs and checks on her.
 Her other children and grandchildren have been keeping in touch via the internet.
-She told them earlier in the year to please not visit, just call or email – just like they would if she was overseas and to think of her as if she was on a trip.
+She told them earlier in the year to please not visit, just call or email.
+Just like they would if she was overseas and to think of her as if she was on a trip.

 She now FaceTime’s her grandchildren and they had their first family birthday for her grandson on FaceTime the other week.